-For the purpose of the relevant laws concerning the protection of personal data and information collected by us, including the General Data Protection Regulation (EU) 2016/679 (the “GDPR”) (collectively the “Data Protection Laws”), there are hereby two different companies that are responsible for and committed to protecting and respecting your personal data, i.e. two different data controllers.
+For the purpose of the relevant laws concerning the protection of personal data and information collected by us, including the General Data Protection Regulation (EU) 2016/679 (the “GDPR”) (collectively the “Data Protection Laws”), the legal entity responsible for protecting your personal data is the parent company (“we”, “us” or “our”):

-We will do our best to be clear where the data is processed but in case of uncertainty you can always direct your questions to the parent company, AAC Clyde Space AB.
+We will do our best to be clear where the data is processed but in case of uncertainty you can always direct your questions to us.

 This policy (together with our terms and conditions and any other documents referred to on it) sets out the basis on which any personal data we collect from you, or that you provide to us, will be processed by us.

 We safeguard your personal integrity.
 It is therefore important for us to protect your personal data and ensure that our processing of your personal data is correct and lawful.
 This Policy will help you understand what kind of personal data we collect and how it is used as well as your rights as a data subject.

 This version was last updated on 15 October 2021.

 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.